Harmony Korine: Mister Lonely and Trash Humpers (2007–2009)

-His third feature film, Mister Lonely, was co-written by his brother, Avi Korine, and starred Diego Luna, Samantha Morton, Denis Lavant, Anita Pallenberg, David Blaine, Werner Herzog and Mal Whiteley.
+His third feature film, Mister Lonely, was co-written by his brother Avi Korine, and starred Diego Luna, Samantha Morton, Denis Lavant, Anita Pallenberg, David Blaine, Werner Herzog, and Mal Whiteley.
 The movie was released in 2008 and debuted at Cannes.
-His largest film, with a budget of $8.2 million, it received mixed reviews and earned $386,915 in its first 9 months.
-It follows the story of "a young American man lost in Paris.
-He scratches out a living as a Michael Jackson look-alike, dancing in the streets, in public parks, at tourist spots and trade shows.
-Different from everyone else, he feels as if he's floating between two worlds.
-During a show at a geriatric home Michael Jackson meets Marilyn Monroe.
-Haunted by her angelic beauty he follows her to a commune in the Highlands, joining her husband Charlie Chaplin and her daughter Shirley Temple.
-The commune is a place where everyone is famous and "no-one gets old".
-Here, The Pope, The Queen of the United Kingdom, Madonna, James Dean and other impersonators build a stage in the hope that the world will visit and watch them perform.
-Everything is beautiful.
-Until the world shifts, and reality intrudes on their utopian dream."
+His most expensive film, with a budget of $8.2 million, it received mixed reviews and earned $386,915 in its first 9 months.
+It follows the story of a young American who scratches out a living performing in public places as a Michael Jackson look-alike, and connects with an assortment of other celebrity impersonators in a commune, who build a stage in the hope that the world will visit and watch them perform.

 Korine also appeared in the 2007 documentary film Beautiful Losers in which his life and career were one focus of the film, along with other artists such as Mike Mills, Shepard Fairey, Margaret Kilgallen, Jo Jackson and Barry McGee.
 In the documentary, Korine discusses his motivation as an artist and filmmaker, as well as his inspiration for creating films he has never seen.
 Footage also appears from one of Korine's rare, early, and untitled short films, which preceded his work on Kids.

 In 2008 Korine was signed to MJZ for worldwide commercial representation.

 On 6 September 2009 Korine's film Trash Humpers premiered as part of the Visions section of the 2009 Toronto International Film Festival.
 Despite being a work of fiction, the film went on to win the top award at the prominent European documentary film festival CPH:DOX – Copenhagen International Documentary Festival – in November 2009.

 In March 2011, Korine released a short film entitled Umshini Wam, which is a popular Zulu struggle song meaning "bring me my machine gun".
 The film starred Ninja and Yo-Landi of Die Antwoord.
 In September 2011, Korine released a short film entitled Snowballs, sponsored by the Proenza Schouler fashion label.